NCKempke/PIPS-IPMpp/README.md

 PIPS-IPM++ is a (MPI + OpenMP) parallel interior-point method for doubly bordered block diagonal Linear Programms (QPs with linear constraints are currently not supported - we could do that if wished for).
 For more information on the current algorithm implemented in PIPS and on how to use it see [here](https://opus4.kobv.de/opus4-zib/files/7432/ip4energy.pdf).
 There exist two general purpose interfaces to PIPS-IPM++, one via [GAMS](https://www.gams.com/) and thus a GAMS license is required, and one esablished with the [METIS-project](https://www.fz-juelich.de/ias/jsc/EN/Research/Projects/_projects/metis.html) (on branch PyomoToPIPS).
 We encourage and support writing additional interfaces, too.

 PIPS-IPM++ is a (highly modified) derivative of the [PIPS](https://github.com/Argonne-National-Laboratory/PIPS) solver originally developed at Argonne National Laboratory.
+You can find our most recent publications [here](https://www.sciencedirect.com/science/article/abs/pii/S0377221721005944) and [here](https://www.springerprofessional.de/en/first-experiments-with-structure-aware-presolving-for-a-parallel/18413092).

 # INSTALLATION Instructions